MikhailShurov/KSP/README.md

 This telegram bot is just a school project.

-It was created to track balance of my classmates.
+It was created to track balance of my classmates in the school food plant.

 Using selenium it logs in to "https://ipay.znaj.by/sso/page/login" with login and password.
 Then find table with balances and send its cell with the help of telebot.
 It was pushed to Heroku and worked there.